fivetran/dbt_github_source/README.md

 # GitHub Source dbt Package ([Docs](https://fivetran.github.io/dbt_github_source/))
 # 📣 What does this dbt package do?
 - Materializes [GitHub staging tables](https://fivetran.github.io/dbt_github_source/#!/overview/github_source/models/?g_v=1) which leverage data in the format described by [this ERD](https://docs.google.com/presentation/d/1lx6ez7-x-s-n2JCnCi3SjG4XMmx9ysNUvaNCaWc3I_I/).
 These staging tables clean, test, and prepare your GitHub data from [Fivetran's connector](https://fivetran.com/docs/applications/github) for analysis by doing the following:
-  - Adds descriptions to tables and columns that are synced using Fivetran
+  - Name columns for consistency across all packages and easier analysis
   - Adds freshness tests to source data
   - Adds column-level testing where applicable.
 For example, all primary keys are tested for uniqueness and non-null values.
 - Generates a comprehensive data dictionary of your GitHub data through the [dbt docs site](https://fivetran.github.io/dbt_github_source/).